Undergraduate Course: Current Issues in Ecology and Environmental Science (ECSC10037)

 |Summary||The central question of the course is 'what are some of the current research issues in ecology and environmental science?'
 This course aims to fill a niche by introducing the students to research level ecosystem and marine ecology, drawing from the cutting edge research topics currently being explored within the Schools of Geosciences and Biological Sciences.
 This course is useful not only to equip those wishing to pursue a career in academia, but also those who seek careers in the UK and overseas as environmental consultants, environmental regulators, conservation organisations, within forestry industry and water companies and environmental policy advisors for government agencies.

-Topics covered in lectures and discussions will include a broad range of current issues including: tropical ecology, climate change, species diversity and marine ecology, technology in the environmental sciences, oceanography, human behaviour in conservation.
+Topics covered in lectures and discussions will include a broad range of current issues including: tropical ecology, climate change, species diversity and marine ecology, technology in the environmental sciences, oceanography and hydrology.

 Entry Requirements (not applicable to Visiting Students)